StanfordVL/ReferringRelationships/README.md

   --use-models-dir      Indicates that new models can be saved in the models
                         directory set by --models-dir.
   --save-best-only      Saves only the best model checkpoint.

+  --use-subject         Boolean indicating whether to use the subjects.
+  --use-predicate       Boolean indicating whether to use the predicates.
+  --use-object          Boolean indicating whether to use the objects.

   --embedding-dim       Number of dimensions in our class embeddings.
   --hidden-dim          Number of dimensions in the hidden unit.
   --feat-map-dim        The size of the feature map extracted from the image.